JoannaRoy/jo-website/src/blog_data/02_jog_with_a_blog/running.md

 what am I if not an athlete <br>
 sports were what shaped me <br>
 soccer embraced me <br>
-now, I’m too tired to walk down the street <br>
+but I’m too tired to walk down the street <br>

-soccer was hard at the end <br>
+even soccer was hard at the end <br>
 competing with my best friends <br>
 ”try to look good <br>
 and maybe you could <br>
 find a top school to attend” <br>

-when I was finally healed, <br>
+when my head was finally healed, <br>
 I couldnt return to the field <br>
 so I signed up for a race <br>
 unsure how I would place <br>